Skip to main content

 Overview

-Active and passive voice are two different ways of expressing the same action in a sentence.
-In active voice, the subject performs the action, while in passive voice, the subject receives the action.
-Understanding the difference between these two voices and knowing how to convert between them is ess
+Active voice and passive voice show different ways of presenting the same action.
+In active voice, the subject performs the action.
+In passive voice, the subject receives the action.
+The object in active voice becomes the subject in passive voice, and the meaning of the sentence does not change.
+The

 Key Concepts